lisamurphy788/mytaxfreeshopping/TESTING.md

 ### Fix
 - In order to fix this i had to add an overflow-x:hidden; code.
 This fixed the issue.

-### Main bug four
+### Bug four HTML Validator Test
-- When putting code through the validator test i kept getting errors regarding the iframes and the inline styling.
+- When putting code through the validator test i kept getting errors regarding google maps on both the contact page and FAQ page.

-### Fix one
+### Fix
-- I removed the inline styling from the html and placed it in the css.
+- I removed the inline styling from the html and placed it in the css and removed all the obsolite code.

+### Bug Five - CSS Validator Test
+- I recieved two errors in the css validator.

-### Fix two
+### Fix
-- removed the obsolite styling in the iframe code.
+- I removed the box shaddow element for the our details section.

+### Workaround - AlT description on Background Images
+- All images had been set as background images so in order to add the ALT description i had to put a span in the div and give a description within the span.
+This work and has been tested on Google Chrome screen reader.
+I got this from the [ALT Text for CSS Background Images](https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html)

 Go Back to [README.MD](README.md)